Hai La Drum performing at Milestones

 Dereham Jazz Society

-Live trad, mainstream and modern jazz every Thursday in Norfolk
+Live traditional, mainstream and modern jazz every Wednesday in Lyng, Norfolk

 Ipswich Jazz Club